rehierl/html-outliner-spec/issue-associations-notes.md

 inner element of the created section object.
-The referenced element can be an inner element, but it does not always have to be one - i.e. the name `startingElement` is not entirely accurate as it implies that the given node is the first node inner of a section.
+The referenced element can be an inner element, but it does not always have to be one - i.e. the name `startingElement` is not entirely accurate as it implies that the given node is the first inner node of a section.

 In addition to that, I assume that a sectioning element is never considered to be an inner element of any of its inner sections.
-The specification does not have a clear statement that supports this point of view, but a `parent section` property (see below), as it is mentioned when entering a sectioning root element, implies that these elements are inner elements of their parent section.
+The specification does not have a clear statement that supports this point of view, but a `'parent section'` property (see below), as it is mentioned when entering a sectioning root element, implies that these elements are inner elements of their parent section.

 **TODO** - There needs to be a clear statement.